BrightID/BrightID/README.md

 ## Developer Documentation

-* [Guides and API specs](https://dev.brightid.org) for developers integrating BrightID.
+* [API spec and guides](https://dev.brightid.org) for developers integrating BrightID.
 * See also the [BrightID Node repo](https://github.com/BrightID/BrightID-Node).